Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 Below are the Aptitudes available to the Ranger.
 If an Aptitude has a prerequisite, like your Ranger level or another Aptitude, you can learn it at the same time that you meet all of that Aptitude's prerequisites.

+## Level 1+ Aptitude

+These Aptitude lacks any prerequisites, which you can gain immediately when you reach Ranger Level 1.

 ### Origin: Bounty Hunter

 Your expertise in hunting bounties stands out.